Abbreviations

 WMK | Watermark |

-Prooflike: Often a non-official mint strike, or medallic in nature.
+Prooflike: Often a non-official mint strike, or medallic in nature

 Brilliant Uncirculated (B/Unc) or choice Unc: Uncirculated, but with higher than normal sheen.